Jaipur Rugs: History

-Jaipur Rugs has gone on to become a very recognizable brand worldwide.
 The year 2013 saw the launch of Jaipur Rugs’ first contemporary hand-knotted collection 'Chaos Theory'.
 It was launched at Domotex 2013, in Hannover, Germany.
-Jaipur Rugs won a special mention in the German Design Awards 2016.
-Jaipur Rugs further went on to win the award two more times, consecutively.
 In 2018, Nand Kishore’s youngest son joined Jaipur Rugs as well.
 As of now, Jaipur Rugs has a significant presence in 5 of the largest states of India.
 It is headquartered in Jaipur, and has showrooms in Delhi, Mumbai, and Bangalore.
-Jaipur Rugs also provides world-wide delivery of their products across 60 countries through their website.

-Jaipur Rugs ecosystem
+Jaipur Rugs Ecosystem

 The ecosystem of Jaipur Rugs comprises three branches that work with their network of artisans: